oschneid/RTMuscleSpindle/README.md

 This is an implementation of Mileusnic et al's model of the Muscle Spindle [1] in Matlab/Simulink.
 It includes the model, a test script, and an interactive GUI that allows direct manipulation of the model.
-It is provided as-is under the MIT License (LICENSE.txt).
+It is provided as-is under the MIT License (LICENSE).
 If you have any questions, please contact the author.

 # How to run